09 Mar Healing trauma

 Emotions speak from the body

 Emotions speak from the body.
 The body holds the emotional injury.
 We know that the limbic system, between the brain stem and cerebral cortex responds to traumatic stress.
 The limbic system is linked to the autonomic nervous system – the ANS.
 The ANS helps tell us when our bodies need to stress – and when we can relax.
-Several studies have shown that sufferers of PTSD have lower cortisol levels, causing a continued stress or freeze reaction (4).
+Studies show that sufferers of PTSD have lower cortisol levels, causing a continued stress or freeze reaction (4).

 “We are routinely pressured into adjusting too quickly in the aftermath of an overwhelming situation”